skunne/pointcloudregistration/scripts_python/README.md

 Must be run from the project root folder, because paths of output files are given relative to root folder.

 ### makepointcloud/dig_hole.py
 Read a pcd file and write a new pcd file with the same cloud, minus all points in a rectangular parallelepiped.
 Does not write the corresponding metadata file.
+The point cloud must be "unorganized", i.e. the value of "HEIGHT" in the header of the pcd file must be 1.

 Example: read the pointcloud `nuclei.pcd`, filter out points in the cubic box [0,3]\*[0,3]\*[0,3], and write the resulting point cloud to `nuclei_hole.pcd`.
 ~~~~